aimeos/aimeos-docs/src/config/controller-jobs/customer-import.md

 * Type: integer - Number of XML nodes
 * Since: 2019.04

-Processing and fetching several customer items at once speeds up importing the XML files.
+Processing and fetching several attribute items at once speeds up importing the XML files.
 The more items can be processed at once, the faster the import.
 More items also increases the memory usage of the importer and thus, this parameter should be low enough to avoid reaching the memory